jleberle/syllabi/2025 - Spring/SP25 1103 Online.md

 Each week starts on Monday and runs through the following Sunday.
 Materials for the week will unlock on Monday morning while the quizzes and assignments will unlock on Wednesday morning.
 All assignments for the week, excluding exams, need to be submitted by 11:59PM on Sunday for credit.
 Below is the basic outline of the course with exam weeks noted.

-Week 1 (January 16-21): Indigenous America and European Arrivals
+Week 1 (January 13-19): Indigenous America and European Arrivals

 - Readings: Chapters 1 and 2
-- Review Quiz 1 Due

-Week 2 (January 22-28): The Growing British Empire
+Week 2 (January 20-26): The Growing British Empire

 - Readings: Chapters 3 and 4
-- Primary Source 1 Due
-- Review Quiz 2 Due

-Week 3 (January 29-February 4): The American Revolution
+Week 3 (January 27-February 2): The American Revolution and New Republic

-- Readings: Chapters 5 and 6
+- Readings: Chapters 5-8
-- Exam One Due

-Week 4 (February 5-11): The New Republic
+Week 4 (February 3-9): Exam 1

-- Readings: Chapters 7 and 8
-- Review Quiz 3 Due

-Week 5 (February 12-18): The Market Revolution
+Week 5 (February 10-16): The Market Revolution

 - Readings: Chapters 9 and 10
-- Review Quiz 4 Due

-Week 6 (February 19-25): Slavery in America
+Week 6 (February 17-23): Slavery in America

 - Readings: Chapters 11 and 12
-- Exam Two Due

-Week 7 (February 26-March 4): The Civil War
+Week 7 (February 24-March 2): The Civil War

-- Reading: Chapters 13 and 14
+- Reading: Chapters 13-15
-- Review Quiz 5 Due
-- Primary Source Response 2 Due

-Week 8 (March 5-11): Reconstruction
+Week 8 (March 3-9): Exam 2

-- Readings: Chapter 15
-- Review Quiz 6 Due

-Week 9 (March 12-17): The Gilded Age
+Week 9 (March 10-16): The Gilded Age

 - Readings: Chapters 16 and 17
-- Primary Source 3 Due

-Week 10 (March 18-24): Spring Break
+Week 10 (March 17-23): Spring Break

-Week 11 (March 25-31): Progressive Era
+Week 11 (March 24-30): The Early Twentieth Century

-- Readings: Chapters 18 and 19
+- Readings: Chapters 18-20
-- Exam three Due

-Week 12 (April 1-7): The Great Depression
+Week 12 (March 31-April 6): The Great Depression and World War II

-- Readings: Chapters 20 and 21
+- Readings: Chapters 21 and 22
 - Review Quiz 7 Due

-Week 13 (April 8-14): World War II and the Cold War
+Week 13 (April 7-13): Exam 3

-- Readings: Chapters 22 and 23
-- Review Quiz 8 Due

-Week 14 (April 15-21): The Post-War Boom
+Week 14 (April 14-20): The Post-War Boom

-- Readings: Chapters 24 and 25
+- Readings: Chapters 23-25
-- Primary Source 4 Due
-- Review Quiz 9 Due

-Week 15 (April 22-28): Conservatism
+Week 15 (April 21-27): Conservatism

 - Readings: Chapter 26

-Week 16 (April 29-May 3): The New World Order
+Week 16 (April 28-May 4): The New World Order

 - Readings: Chapters 27 and 28

-Final: Due 11:59PM, May 10th
+Final: Due by May 9th